Google Tag Manager Integration for Hyvä Enterprise

 ga-initialized

-Dispatched once the Google Tag Manager script has been loaded and the dataLayer
+Dispatched once the Google Tag Manager script has been loaded and the dataLayer object has been initialized.
+Listen for this event to execute code that depends on GTM being ready.

 Layout Arguments

-Name | Type | Default | Purpose | Notes |
+| Name | Type | Default | Purpose | Notes |

 impression_event_name |